 Each class is taught by teachers trained in child development and appropriate practices.
 Our teachers bring a wealth of experience to the classroom.
 We offer creative expression in music, movement, and arts and crafts within the classroom curriculum.
 Creative learning integrates other parts of the curriculum to support preschool concepts such as color, shape, sequencing, patterning, and math.
 Gross motor skills are developed during physical education, outdoor play, and indoor movement lessons.
 Please note, COVID-19 restriction prohibits the co-mingling of students, therefore large group activities will be prohibited.

 We believe that the learning patterns and attitudes a child develops the first six years of life are the ones that guide future learning and behaviors.

 Admission is open to all children without regard to race, color, or religious affiliation.
 Since we are a United Methodist Church supported preschool, all children participate in chapel lessons.
 We also celebrate religious holidays during the year.

 Students will be placed in classes based on their age as of August 31 of the current school year.
-There is a one-week leeway on either side of that date for parent and teacher discretion.
 Students are accepted into KHUMC Preschool according to the following priority: